 Signum courses will meet any standard that any accrediting body will establish, and we want our students to know that we are committed to demonstrating the quality and integrity of our program, both now and in the years to come.

-A. Our Fall, Spring and Summer semesters run for 12 weeks each.
+A. Our Fall, Spring, and Summer semesters are twelve weeks each in length.
 Special programs and the Academy run for shorter periods and are dependent upon content.

 Q. I do not live in the US.
 Can I still take courses?

 A. Students from all over the world may enroll in courses at Signum University.
 Obviously, the differences in the time zones in which our students and professors are operating will create some logistical challenges.
 All students, MA students and auditors, will be asked upon application or enrollment to inform us of their time zone and the times of day in their local time when class attendance would be possible for them.
 Different discussion sessions will meet at different times of day, and we will do everything we can to ensure that all MA students are assigned to discussion sessions that meet at a time convenient for them.
 We will schedule the primary lectures and closing sessions in a time slot that works best for the majority of the students in the course.
 Those who cannot attend the lectures live will still be able to view the recordings of the sessions, and will be able to submit questions by email for the lecturers to answer during the live sessions.
 If the enrollment in the course is high enough, the professor may deliver two separate lectures at different times.
 Finally, the drop-in office hours of the professor will be given at different times of day during the week, to accommodate as many different time zones as possible.
 All class sessions are taught in English.

 Q. What do I need to take one of Signum’s online courses?

 A. All you need is an updated browser and a computer with audio input and output.
 Audio input and output can mean a variety of devices including built in or external microphones (input), built in or external speakers or headphones (output) or a headset (combined).
 If you’re auditing, the bare minimum you’ll need is an updated browser!